Manley Career Academy High School: Athletics

 Manley competes in the Chicago Public League (CPL) and is a member of the Illinois High School Association (IHSA).
 The school's sports teams are nicknamed the Wildcats.
 The boys' basketball team won the Public league championship twice (1978–79, 1979–80), and was Class AA champion once (1979–80).

+In 1999, Manley fielded the first African American public high school rowing team in the United States, which was the subject of the 2020 documentary film A Most Beautiful Thing.